-Product Name: Click Clone Cash
+- Product Name: Click Clone Cash

-Product Owner: “Josh Ownens” AKA Tim Atkinson
+- Product Owner: “Josh Ownens” AKA Tim Atkinson

-Real Price: $90/6 months
+- Real Price: $90/6 months

-Hosting Scam is the term that’s generally used for products like Click Clone Cash.
+“Hosting Scam” is the term I call for products like Click Clone Cash.
 They pitch a million-dollar mystery system, tell you it’s free, then get you to buy non-refundable hosting for your website.

-Digging Into Click Clone Cash
+About The Click Clone Cash Program

+The weird part of the story was that all this code to create money online was contained within a mystical plug-n-play USB drive.
 Sound like total BS?
 It was.
 But people bought into it, and were scammed, just like with Click Clone Cash.

 Cloud Pro Hosting